pcm0nk/laravax-mutli-language/readme.md

 php artisan passport:client --password
 ```

-### :stop_sign: Security Concern

-- Must run `php artisan key:generate` to have a unique **Laravel App Key**
-- Must run `php artisan passport:keys --force` to regenerate passport keys to make sure you have unique keys
-- Must run `php artisan passport:client --password` to regenerate client ID and client Secret

-_If you dont do this,Your **Application Key** which is used for CSRF token and your **Passport Secret Keys** are exposed to every developer who used this repo and might not be able to use passport due to different client ID and Secret (If that make sense)_

 You can remove media in `/resources/`

 ### Local Environment

-- run `npm dev` in one terminal for Nuxt
+- run `npm run dev` in one terminal for Nuxt
 - run `php artisan serve` in another terminal for Laravel

 ### Api and Authentication